 We are not certified organic, but use OMRI organic amendments, cover cropping, composting, and focus on revitalizing the soil.
 We use no toxic substances.

-space to put up a larger greenhouse.
+Space to put up a larger greenhouse.

-No restrictions other than water is limited seasonally
+No restrictions other than water is limited seasonally.

 For fostering a safe environment, we encourage the safety of those who either visit or live with us on this land.